PoliticalGraveyard.com

 Doris M. Flint — of Perry, Shiawassee County, Mich.
 Democrat.
 Candidate for Michigan state senate 15th District, 1940, 1942; delegate to Democratic National Convention from Michigan, 1948, 1952; member of Michigan Democratic State Central Committee, 1949.
 Female.
 Presumed deceased.
 Burial location unknown.

 ReBecca Jo Flora — of Kalamazoo, Kalamazoo County, Mich.
+Socialist.
 Workers World candidate for Michigan state board of education, 1994.
 Female.
 Still living as of 1994.

 Carolyn Flore — of McBain, Missaukee County, Mich.
 Republican.
 Missaukee County Clerk; chair of Missaukee County Republican Party, 2007.
 Female.
 Still living as of 2007.

 Betsy J. Flory (b.
-1936) — of Grand Rapids, Kent County, Mich.
+1936) — of East Grand Rapids, Kent County, Mich.; Grand Rapids, Kent County, Mich.
 Born in 1936.
 Democrat.
-Candidate for Michigan state senate 31st District, 1978; delegate to Democratic National Convention from Michigan, 1980, 2000 (alternate); candidate for U.S. Representative from Michigan 3rd District, 1994, 1996.
+Delegate to Democratic National Convention from Michigan, 1976, 1980, 1988 (alternate), 2000 (alternate); candidate for Michigan state senate 31st District, 1978; candidate for U.S. Representative from Michigan 3rd District, 1994, 1996.
 Female.
 Still living as of 2000.

 Kathleen Flynn — of Bronson, Branch County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1961.
 Female.
 Still living as of 1961.